We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 No worker should die or be injured due to the unexpected startup of machines and equipment, or release of stored energy.

-Information about the Energy Control Program (ECP) is contained in 29 CFR 1910.147, Control of Hazardous Energy (Lockout/Tagout).
+Information about the Energy Control Program (ECP) is contained in OSHA 29 CFR 1910.147, Control of Hazardous Energy (Lockout/Tagout).
+You can open the dropdown windows in the course modules to read the rules within the standard.

 The regulation addresses the practices and procedures necessary to disable machinery or equipment, thereby preventing the release of hazardous energy while employees perform servicing and maintenance activities.
 It also details measures for controlling hazardous energies - electrical, mechanical, hydraulic, pneumatic, chemical, thermal, and other energy sources.